iyildiz/java2kotlin/README.md

 - **Named & Default Arguments:** Kotlin has default values for parameters.
 Also arguments can be named as well and that allows you to change the order of the arguments.
 `@JvmOverloads` annotation is required to access default argument methods from Java code.
 - **Extension functions:**
-    -- Kotlin allows extensions functions on types and that makes types/apis much simpler -- Extensions allow you add code to classes in other libraries that you don't have access to -- They shall be imported in case of usage out of the package.
+    - Kotlin allows extensions functions on types and that makes types/apis much simpler
+    - Extensions allows adding code to classes in other libraries that you don't have access to
+    - They shall be imported in case of usage out of the package.
-    This allows adding some features that are only applicable to some modules and are hidden from the rest.
+    - This allows adding some features that are only applicable to some modules and are hidden from the rest.
-    -- They can be used from Java with the extra receiver parameter -- Receivers can be `nullable` types as well, like `String?`.
+    - They can be used from Java with the extra receiver parameter
+    - Receivers can be `nullable` types as well, like `String?`
-    But make sure you give a good name telling that the variable calling that method can be null.
+    - Make sure you give a good name telling that the variable calling that method can be null.
 Other wise users may be confused
-    -- They can't access private member of the classes they are extending -- There is No Kotlin SDK, it is Java SDK + some extension files
+    - They can't access private members of the classes they are extending
 - **Local function:** You can scope functions inside functions
 - **inline functions:** inline functions don't create a new stack in memory
 - **Top level functions**: Functions don't require a wrapping class, they can be sitting at the top level alone.